vdrvar/bitcoin_fraud_detection/README.md

-# Fraud Detection in Bitcoin Transactions using Graph Neural Networks
+# Fraud Detection in Bitcoin Transactions using Convolutional Networks (GCNs)

 ---

 ### **Project Description**
-`bitcoin_fraud_detection` is a project aimed at detecting fraudulent Bitcoin transactions using Graph Neural Networks (GNNs).
-The project leverages the Elliptic dataset and combines the strengths of C++ for data preprocessing and Python for implementing and training the GNN model.
+`bitcoin_fraud_detection` is a project aimed at detecting fraudulent Bitcoin transactions using Graph Convolutional Networks (GCNs).
+The project leverages the Elliptic dataset and combines the strengths of C++ for data preprocessing and Python for implementing and training the GCN model.
 This hybrid approach ensures efficient data handling and powerful machine learning capabilities.

 ---